Calstanfield/idleLab/README.md

 **IdleLab** is an interactive, spatial 3D WebGL virtual office workspace powered by an autonomous multi-agent cloud architecture.
 Driven by **Gemini 3.5 Flash**, the `@google/genai` TypeScript SDK, and **Google Cloud Firestore**, IdleLab transforms distributed remote work into a dynamic, real-time collaboration ecosystem where autonomous AI colleagues handle document orchestration, meeting facilitation, code governance, and workplace wellness.

+**Purpose:** Our core priority is to eliminate the need for costly physical campuses and massive office buildings.
+We are designing a dynamic workspace tailored for remote workers and college students that bridges the gap between face-to-face collaboration and advanced prompt engineering.
+By harnessing a powerful AI infrastructure, small enterprises can substitute expensive real estate with intelligent NPCs.
+These virtual partners act as task managers and collaborative partners, enabling businesses to scale efficiently while hiring agile, non-traditional talent—specifically specialized AI prompt engineers, multi-agent workflow operators, and digitally native developers who excel without requiring a traditional degree or decades of corporate tenure.

 ---

 ## 🏛️ Systemic Agentic Cloud Logic & Architecture